-(Dated: August 23, 2005)
+(Dated: January 3, 2006)

 The weak nucleon axial-vector form factor for quasi-elastic interactions is determined using neutrino interaction data from the K2K Scintillating Fiber detector in the neutrino beam at KEK.
-More than 12,000 events are analyzed, of which half are charged-current quasi-elastic interactions $\nu{\mu}n \to \mu^- p$ occurring primarily in oxygen nuclei.
-By assuming the form factor is approximately a dipole with one parameter, the axial vector mass $M_A$ , we fit to the shape of the distribution of the square of the momentum transfer from the nucleon to the nucleus.
-Our best fit result for $M_A = 1.16 \pm 0.12$ GeV.
-This analysis includes updated vector form factors from recent electron scattering experiments and a discussion of the effects of the nucleon momentum on the shape of the fitted distributions.
+More than 12,000 events are analyzed, of which half are charged-current quasi-elastic interactions $\nu{\mu}n \to \mu^{-}p$ occurring primarily in oxygen nuclei.
+We use a relativistic Fermi gas model for oxygen and assume the form factor is approximately a dipole with one parameter, the axial vector mass M_A , and fit to the shape of the distribution of the square of the momentum transfer from the nucleon to the nucleus.
+Our best fit result for $M_A = 1.20 \pm 0.12$ GeV.
+Furthermore, this analysis includes updated vector form factors from recent electron scattering experiments and a discussion of the effects of the nucleon momentum on the shape of the fitted distributions.